kdibben/WebApps-GitHubPagesSite/README.md

 ## More
-Twenty One Pilots official website can be found [here.](https://www.twentyonepilots.com/) Concert photos taken by Brad Heaton, the band's photographer, can be found [here.](https://www.facebook.com/pg/twentyonepilots/photos/?ref=page_internal)
+Twenty One Pilots official website can be found [here.](https://www.twentyonepilots.com/)
+<br/>Concert photos taken by Brad Heaton, the band's photographer, can be found [here.](https://www.facebook.com/pg/twentyonepilots/photos/?ref=page_internal)